insin/concur/README.rst

    the properties which were passed in.

-   This enables you to declare constructors which are capable of modifying the protypes of inheriting constructors at inheritance time.
+   This enables you to declare constructors which are capable of modifying the prototypes of inheriting constructors at inheritance time.

    An example of using ``__meta__()`` to implement Django-style declarative models can be seen in `examples/models.js`_.